valeriewirianto/TooFull/README.md

 ###### Update User List: Deleting existing users
 In addition to all the functionalities of a regular user, an admin has an additional Update User List button in their navigation bar.
 They will be taken to a page with all users' usernames and can delete users if their wish.
 They can also view each user's profile page by clicking on their username.

-## Edits to Features
-Due to lack of time and availability of two group members for phase 2, the posting on a user's profile functionality is not complete and only the frontend is functional.
-In addition, admins are unable to create new categories(dish, beverage, ingredient for example) for the app.

 ## Third party libraries
 Cite for the package react-html-parser used: 1.
 React-HTML-parser. npm. (n.d.).
 Retrieved November 7, 2021, from https://www.npmjs.com/package/react-html-parser.